 Martin felt the sheet peeled back so someone could run their fingers over his naked hip.
 “Mo chuisle!” exclaimed a voice that literally throbbed with emotion and was deep enough to be a man’s…though something told Martin it was a woman.

-Martin bolted out of bed.
+He bolted out of bed.
 “Ma…cushla?” was the best he could do at repeating words that had obviously been in a foreign language.

 But it had only been the girl from the plane with her fingers now frozen midair over where his hip had just been.
 Her face flushed a deep red before she turned away and mumbled, “You…must have been dreaming.”